Copyright & Policies

 For more information, please see Emory Law Journal Aims and Scope page.

 The Emory Law Journal is published six times a year.
-We are now accepting submissions for the 2020-2021 selection cycle.
 The Emory Law Journal will only accept articles, manuscripts, and essays that are submitted electronically via Scholastica.
 Please do not email manuscripts to the Emory Law Journal or to individual editors.
 The Emory Law Journal does not accept student submissions.

 The Emory Law Journal also publishes essays in an online companion, the ELJ Online.
 If you have an essay to submit to the ELJ Online, please use the same submission process as above.

 If you have submitted a manuscript for review by the Emory Law Journal and would like to request an expedited review, you have two options.
 You are encouraged to use Scholastica to enter expedite requests.
-You may also contact Michelle Tomkovicz, Executive Articles Editor, by e-mail at email@example.com or by telephone at 404.727.3623.
-Please include the following information in any e-mail or voicemail message:
+You may also contact Saxon Kagume, Executive Articles Editor, by e-mail at email@example.com.
+Please include the following information in the e-mail:

 - Deadline for expedited review